 - We have driven forward innovative practice in disaster risk reduction and resilience work, most notably in conflict settings.

-- Through our humanitarian advocacy work, we have been recognised as a leading voice in promoting the role of local and national NGOs in humanitarian action.
+- Through our humanitarian advocacy work, we are a leading voice in promoting the role of local and national NGOs in humanitarian action.

-In-depth information is available in our Annual Report 2016/17
+In-depth information is available in our Humanitarian performance report 2017/18

 Read more about our current emergency work.